Limited time offer! Sign up now and get 25% off*. Schedule a demo to get started.

 Why Interest Rate Assumptions Matter

-The assumed interest rate directly impacts the result:
+The assumed interest rate directly affects the result:

 • Higher interest rates lead to lower present values.